Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 The same color space, but with more bits of precision.
 This can be helpful to reduce banding typically seen by 8-bit sRGB.

-Unlike its 8-bit counterpart, GPUs do not have automatic linear/nonlinear conversions, and values are always manipulated "linearly."
-(Floating-point itself being a nonlinear representation is largely an implementation detail).
+Unlike its 8-bit counterpart, GPUs do not have automatic linear/nonlinear conversions, and values are always stored/manipulated "linearly."
+(Floating-point itself being a nonlinear representation is largely an implementation detail.)

+You may notice that between sRGB, Rec.
+709, and Rec.
+601, OBS only performs YCbCr conversions, but does not convert primaries or transfer functions.
+We treat Rec.
+709 and Rec.
+601 as if they are sRGB for various reasons.

 ## "Extended Dynamic Range" (EDR) (HDR, 16 bits per channel, floating-point, [0, 65504] range used)

 This is similar to our 16-bit sRGB space, but values above 1.0 are valid, and represent colors that are "whiter" than diffuse white, e.g. the Sun, specular highlights.
-The EDR term comes from Apple.
+The EDR term comes from Apple as far we know.

 ## "Canonical Compositing Color Space" (CCCS) (HDR, 16 bits per channel, floating-point, [0, 65504] range used)

 Similar to EDR, but 1.0 has an absolute value of 80 nits.
-You may also see this referred to as scRGB, but that didn't originally involve floating-point numbers.
+You may also see this referred to as scRGB or "floating-point scRGB" since scRGB didn't originally involve a floating-point representation.
+The CCCS term comes from Microsoft as far we know.

 It should be noted that this color space is mainly used by HDR windows on Windows.
-OBS uses this space only for window preview because compositing is simplified if 1.0 is kept relative.
+OBS uses this space only for window preview and not for composition because the math simplifies if diffuse white is consistently 1.0.

 Mac preview can use EDR directly; CCCS preview may be useful when Linux eventually receives HDR support.